 ECSS-E-ST-20-08_0090439

-The total number of samples shall be divided into three equal groups, referred to as high-grade, mid-grade and low-grade according to their current at operating voltage.
+The total number of samples shall be divided into three equal groups, referred to as high-grade, mid-grade and low-grade according to:

+their current at operating voltage, or

+the subcell current of the EOL limiting subcell or other electrical performance parameter, if agreed by the customer.

 ECSS-E-ST-20-08_0090440

 Facilities shall be available to safely store the qualification lot including failed samples for a minimum of 6 years (equivalent to five years in storage and one year in orbit).